babenkoivan/scout-elasticsearch-driver/README.md

 php artisan elastic:update-index "App\MyIndexConfigurator"
 ```

-When you are ready, make changes in the model mapping and run the `elastic:migrate` command using the model class as the first argument and desired index name as the second argument:
+When you are ready, make changes in the model mapping and run the `elastic:migrate-model` command using the model class as the first argument and desired index name as the second argument:

 ```
-php artisan elastic:migrate "App\MyModel" my_index_v2
+php artisan elastic:migrate-model "App\MyModel" my_index_v2
 ```

 Note, that if you need just to add new fields in your mapping, use the `elastic:update-mapping` command.